Perryguy/Perryguy/README.md

 ## I'm a Software Engineer!

-- 🔭 I’m currently working on a fun Santa Tracker for the RAF Esports association
+- 🔭 I’m currently working on a fun Santa Tracker for the RAF Esports association.
-- 📖 I'm currently reading 'Introduction to ALGORITHMS'
+- 📖 I'm currently reading 'Introduction to ALGORITHMS'.
-- 🥅 2022 Goals: To continue to learn and progress as a dev
+- 🥅 2022 Goals: To continue to learn and progress as a dev.

 ### Connect with me: